stumathews/2DGameDev/README.md

 Hook up the include and bin directories in Visual studio and you're good to go.
 BTW use the x86 versions of everything - even though it comes with x64 additionally

+## Contents
+So far this project has a game loop and skeletal structure for the rest of the game.
+See main.cpp for gameloop mechanics and the handling of input via SDL in sense_player_input() function